biocore/deblur/README.md

 The input to deblur workflow is a directory of fasta files (1 per sample) or a demultiplexed FASTA or FASTQ file.
 The output is a biom table with sequences as the OTU ids (final.biom in the output directory).

-The simple use case just specifies the input fasta file (or directory) and output directory name:
+The simple use case just specifies the input fasta file (or directory), output directory name and the sequence trim length:

 ```
-deblur workflow --seqs-fp all_samples.fna --output-dir output
+deblur workflow --seqs-fp all_samples.fna --output-dir output -t 150
 ```

 If starting from a barcode and read file, you can first use the qiime [split_libraries_fastq.py](http://qiime.org/scripts/split_libraries_fastq.html) command (we recommend using -q 19 to remove low quality reads):